CabbageFart/surfs_up/README.md

   ![image](https://user-images.githubusercontent.com/111661058/217645737-f8cbadff-af65-46ac-8600-11fc703dfcb0.png)

-  * Using my Python, Pandas, and SQLAlchemy skills I was ta able to extract the temperatures from both June and December.
+  * Using my Python, Pandas, and SQLAlchemy skills I was then able to extract the temperatures from both June and December.
+With this formula you can few any month you wish by simply changing the 6(June) to any number 1-12.

 ![image](https://user-images.githubusercontent.com/111661058/217646359-26060931-8dd8-49d1-a209-a097a27eb4ed.png)